 Stews are the perfect comfort food.
 The taste of slowly simmered beef with veggies and spices can’t be beaten.
-Summer is ending, and cooler weather is ahead the perfect season for stews.
-You might like this Texas Cowboy Stew!
+Summer is ending, and cooler weather is ahead.
+The perfect season for stews!
+Hungarian Goulash and Texas Cowboy Stew are my all-time favorites.

 There is nothing like coming home to a house filled with the delicious smell of something wonderful cooking in the kitchen.

 I am sure you will love this Hungarian Goulash recipe as much as I do.
-Paprika (Hungarian Paprika if you can find it) is the star spice in this dish.
-Its flavor really comes through making a rich-tasting sauce.
+Paprika (Hungarian Paprika if you can find it) is the key ingredient in this dish.
+Its flavor really comes through in the rich-tasting sauce.

 What Is Hungarian Goulash